MinghuaJiang/jDict/README.md

 Add recommend function when search.

 2.1
-Add Twilio API to automatilly send reminder to cell phone if there is review words pending today.
+Add Twilio API to automatically send reminder to cell phone if there is review words pending today.